cminers/braiins-os/docs/index.md

 - Adjust jumper to boot from SD card (instead of NAND memory):
    - [Antminer S9](s9)
    - [Dragon Mint T1](dm1)
-- Insert it into the device, start the device.
+- Insert it into the device, then start the device.
-- After a moment, you should be able to access Braiins OS interface on device IP address.
+- After a moment, you should be able to access the Braiins OS interface through the device's IP address.

 ### MAC & IP address

-By default, MAC address of the device stays the same as it is inherited from firmware (stock or bOS) stored in the device (NAND).
-That way, once the device boots with Braiins OS, it would have the same IP address as it had with the factory firmware.
+By default, the device's MAC address stays the same as it is inherited from firmware (stock or bOS) stored in the device (NAND).
+That way, once the device boots with Braiins OS, it will have the same IP address as it had with the factory firmware.

-Alternatively, you can specify MAC address of your choice by modifying `ethaddr=` parameter in the `uEnv.txt` file (resides in the first FAT partition of the SD card).
+Alternatively, you can specify a MAC address of your choice by modifying the `ethaddr=` parameter in the `uEnv.txt` file (found in the first FAT partition of the SD card).

 ### Using single SD card on multiple devices

-The last used MAC address is stored on SD card overlay partition to check if the SD is inserted to the same device.
-When the current MAC address differs from the previous one then network and system configuration are set to its default and `/etc/miner_hwid` is deleted.
+The most recently used MAC address is stored on the SD card overlay partition to check if the SD is inserted to the same device.
+If the current MAC address differs from the previous one, then the network and system configuration is reset to its default and `/etc/miner_hwid` is deleted.

 HW_ID is determined from NAND if it stores bOS FW.
-When NAND is corrupted or it contains stock firmware then `/etc/miner_hwid` is used if this file exists otherwise new HW_ID is generated and stored to `/etc/miner_hwid` to preserve HW_ID to next boot.
+If NAND is corrupted or it contains stock firmware, then the file `/etc/miner_hwid` is used if it exists, otherwise a new HW_ID is generated and stored to `/etc/miner_hwid` to preserve HW_ID until the next boot.

 ## Phase 2: Permanently Migrating from Factory Firmware to Braiins OS